SEND Reforms 2026: What Every School Needs to KnowStudents and teacher working on send reforms 2026 in a school setting, SEND support

 What Teachers Should Do Now

 Second, review your assessment and tracking systems.
-ISPs require specific, measurable recording of needs, support, and outcomes.
-If your current SEND records describe support in general terms, begin shifting to the precise format the reforms will require.
+ISPs require specific, measurable recording of needs, support and outcomes.
+If current SEND records describe support in general terms, begin shifting to the precise format the reforms are likely to require.

-Next lesson, take your SEND register and sort each child into the three layers: Targeted, Targeted Plus, or Specialist.
-Share the framework with your department and discuss which children might benefit from the Experts at Hand model when it arrives at your school.
+Next lesson, take your SEND register and sort each child into Universal, Targeted, Targeted Plus or Specialist preparation groups.
+Share the framework with your department and note where specialist advice would improve classroom access.

 5 Ways to Apply SEND Reforms 2026 in Your Classroom infographic for teachers